Arthaey/TweetGatherer/README.md

 # TODO

+ - include @mentions that you didn't reply to
+ - include direct messages
+ - document all possible config settings
+ - support non-HTML email formatting
  - use current version of Twitter gem
- - look for complete @reply-conversations; some replies are missed
- - support non-HTML email formatting

 [1]: https://dev.twitter.com/apps/new